Ecology and Conservation

 About Me:

 I am a visual ecologist currently investigating how butterfly wing colouration and motion interact to confuse predators trying to track and intercept them during flight.
-I use colour-calibrated photography, image analysis, genetic algorithms, and 3D simulations to try and better our understanding of how animal colouration is adapted to its environment.
+I use colour-calibrated photography, image analysis, genetic algorithms, and 3D simulations to try and better our understanding of how animal colouration and behaviour is adapted to its environment.

 CamoEvo Toolbox: